gabrielbidula/workwize-api/README.md

 # Running the application

-(**Highly recommended**) Run the application using [Sail](https://laravel.com/docs/10.x/sail).
+(**Highly recommended**) A Docker-based version of the assignment is available, and it can be run using a [Makefile](Makefile).

+1. If not already done, install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
-1. Run `sail artiasn migrate:fresh --seed` to setup and seed the database.
+2. Run `make setup` to build fresh images and build the application's container.
-2. Run `sail pest` to run all the tests in the app container.
+3. Run `make test` to run all the tests in the container.

-*Check the dependencies if you decide to run the application using your local environment*
+*Check the dependencies and adjust the .env file if you decide to run the application using your local environment*

 # After setup